resolve109/study-aws-sa/aws-study-guide.md

     - Kinesis Data Firehose can automatically load that data to S3
     - Use AWS Lambda for on-the-fly transformations
     - Minimizes operational overhead by avoiding self-managed EC2 ingestion hosts
+- **Ordered Message Processing**:
+  - For applications requiring strict message ordering (e.g., payment processing):
+    - Use Kinesis Data Streams with payment ID as partition key
+    - Messages with the same partition key are processed in the exact order they are received
+  - Particularly important for financial transactions where order affects outcomes
+  - Provides guaranteed ordering with high throughput for streaming data

 ### Amazon OpenSearch Service (successor to Amazon Elasticsearch Service)
 - **Key Features**: